scoiatael/nix-koans/README.md

 ## Getting started

+Start by running `nix develop -c reset` - this will create `koans/` directory.
+Edit `1_01` to make it pass.

 Check your progress with `nix develop -c check`.
-Edit files in `koans/` directory.
-Make one pass, refactor, move on to the next :)
+Make another one pass, refactor, move on to the next :)

 Reset with `nix develop -c reset`.